polterguy/polterguy.github.io/tutorials/getting-started/index.md

 ![docker-compose up](https://servergardens.files.wordpress.com/2021/02/docker-compose-up.png)

-And Magic has now been successfully started on your droplet server.
+Magic has now been successfully started on your droplet server.
 What this actually does, is to create 4 Docker containers on your droplet.

 * MySQL database